nijin-vinodan/react-starter-templates/examples/starter-react-ts-scss-eslint-prettier/README.md

     }

 You can view the entire list of configurations <a href = "https://eslint.org/docs/user-guide/configuring">here</a>

+Create another file called .eslintignore at the project root.
+We could mention the list of directories or files which needs to be skipped by ESLint.
+###
+    # don't ever lint node_modules
+    node_modules
+    # don't lint build output (make sure it's set to your correct build folder name)
+    dist

 Add the following to package.json along with other scripts.